You are probably calm thinking that the DNS (domain name system) provider that hosts your domain names is happily redirecting traffic to your servers.

 AppNeta keeps the data it collects for one year, with no additional charges.
 Analyzing that data, you can visualize the impact of DNS resolution on the user experience of your application.
 You can also detect degrading trends in performance, or view patterns in performance spikes.
 The monitoring service adds the application context to its reports in order to help IT staff identify DNS resolution issues related to application problems.

-DNS monitoring is tightly integrated with AppNeta’s suite of network overall performance monitoring solution.
+DNS monitoring is tightly integrated with AppNeta’s suite of network overall performance monitoring solutions.

 Created by Paessler AG, PRTG is a network monitoring software available in multiple languages that provides unified monitoring of bandwidth, servers, applications, network devices, virtual environments, IoT, remote systems, and more.
 In particular, the DNS monitoring function checks the performance and availability of your DNS servers, providing comprehensive statistics regularly and immediately notifying you in the event of malfunctions or downtime.